darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn.md

 Click and drag a shape to move it around the image canvas.
 Clicking on a shape will also select that shape in the mask manager.

+Ctrl+click and drag within the shape to rotate it.

 # removing shapes

 While in edit mode right-click on a shape to remove it.